cokuscz/Carro-Android-test/README.md

 #### Technology

-You are required to use Swift.
+You are required to use Kotlin.

 #### Testing